pjferguson/az-storage-upload/README.md

 ## Troubleshooting
 1. Verify Azure CLI Installation
- - Verify that AZ CLI is installed, also verify that you have the proper permissions
+ - Verify that AZ CLI is installed, also verify that you have the proper permissions for execution.

 2. Check Azure Resources
  - For proper execution blob storage needs to be one of your rersources.
 If you have the storage resource also verify that you have the permissions to use the current containers.
+For more information about Blob storage: https://rb.gy/k98dvf

 3. Update the script
- - Check for updates in the repo.
-Updates will be made soon.
+ - Check for updates on the repo, updates will be made periodically.